Shopping in Munich: You can buy a lot more than beer and sausages in Munich!

 If you are looking for arts and crafts, unusual gift shops or arty posters, the ideal place to go is Sendlingerstraße which is a typical shopping district of Munich.
 The small street leading from Marienplatz to the medieval city gate Sendlingertor, in the south of old town, is home to many family-run retail shops.
 There are plenty of little cafés and restaurants where you can sit down and recover from your shopping trip or enjoy the evening.

-If you’re not familiar with the city or where the major landmarks are, a good thing to do before your shopping expedition is to sign up for one of the city tours or a Hop on Hop off tour where the highlights of the city will be pointed out to you.Participate in the conversation by leaving your comment below.
+If you’re not familiar with the city or where the major landmarks are, a good thing to do before your shopping expedition is to sign up for one of the city tours or a Hop on Hop off tour where the highlights of the city will be pointed out to you.Looking forward to your comments...